+Attacks like these are why your Wordpress is never really secure.
 With more than 87 million sites worldwide, WordPress is the leading CMS of the internet.
 But being a leader in your space doesn't come without its pitfalls.
 WordPress's massive site structure has opened them up to many security threats since the software's 2003 launch.

-A severe hacking event shocked WP users in February 2017, when attackers penetrated 1.5 million sites thanks to a loophole within the WordPress REST API.
+Another severe hacking event shocked WP users in February 2017, when attackers penetrated 1.5 million sites thanks to a loophole within the WordPress REST API.
 The REST API was touted as a connector to enhance communication with other web programs, revolutionizing WP's own outdated API.
 A vulnerability in the REST API allowed hackers to infiltrate nearly 2 million sites — compromising up to 350,000 sites in one campaign alone.

 The only way WordPress core developers can patch significant vulnerabilities within their software is to deploy patches in the form of product updates.
 WP has deployed 238 releases over the past 14 years, and many of them have been to fix security problems.